Test elements in equal characteristic semianalytic algebras: Introduction

 \subsection{Acknowledgments}

-I would like to heartily thank Mel Hochster for offering so many helpful discussions on this question and for his careful reading on the first few drafts.
+I would like to heartily thank Mel Hochster for so many helpful discussions and careful readings on the first few drafts.
 I also want to thank Jack Jeffries and Ilya Smirnov for their comments on the first few drafts.